 The Medical Assistant Program at Iowa Central Community College prepares the student with theory and entry-level competence in the performance of administrative and clinical duties.
-The diploma program is conducted over a period of eleven months and includes two semesters of theory and lab followed by an eight-week summer practicum.
+The diploma program is conducted over a period of eleven months and includes two semesters of theory and lab followed by summer practicum.
 The program begins in the fall and concludes in the summer.
 Students must earn a passing grade (as outlined in individual course syllabi) in all Medical Assistant Curriculum courses and meet the prerequisites to progress in the program.
 Upon successful completion of all program requirements, the graduate is eligible to make application to take the CMA (AAMA) Certification Examination.
 After completion of the diploma program, students may opt to continue their education to obtain an AAS degree in Medical Assisting, completing an addition 13 credit hours of required coursework and 6 credit hours of elective coursework.

-Student Responsibilities: The following documentation will be discussed with accepted students at New Student Orientation in August and must be submitted to the Program Coordinator prior to spring enrollment: current Provider Level CPR and First Aid Certification obtained through The American Red Cross, The American Heart Association, The American Safety and Health Institute, or The National Safety Institute; completed Pre-Entrance Medical Record form; Criminal Background and Adult/Dependent Abuse Checks; Current Mandatory Child and Dependent Adult Reporter Certification.
+Student Responsibilities: The following documentation will be discussed with accepted students at New Student Orientation and must be submitted to the Program Coordinator.
+Provider Level CPR and First Aid Certification (obtained through The American Red Cross, The American Heart Association, The American Safety and Health Institute, or The National Safety Institute), Pre-Entrance Medical Record form, Criminal Background Search including Child/Dependent Adult Abuse, and Mandatory Reporter Training (Child and Dependent Adult).